 Professor, Department of Public Health Sciences at the Miller School of Medicine

-Director, Miami Institute for the Americas
+Director, Institute for Advanced Study of the Americas

 Knaul – who is married to UM President Julio Frenk – is also keenly interested in student life on campus, and University activities.
 The couple, who reside at Ibis House at Smathers Four Fillies Farm, have two daughters, Hannah Sofia and Mariana Havivah.
 Mariana is attending middle school in Coral Gables, and Hannah is enrolled in college in Mexico.

 Collaborating with faculty at Sylvester Comprehensive Cancer Center at the University of Miami, she contributes to research and teaching in cancer and global health as well as catalyzes the University's research presence throughout the Americas focusing on policy development.

 The Institute for Advanced Study of the Americas focuses on policy analysis in all sectors including the humanities, the arts, and social and economic development.

 Knaul most recently served as director of the Harvard Global Equity Initiative and associate professor at Harvard Medical School.

 Knaul’s research focuses on global health, cancer and breast cancer in low- and middle-income countries, women and health, health systems and reform, health financing, access to pain control and palliative care, poverty and inequity, gender equity and female labor force participation, and children in especially difficult circumstances.
 She has produced over 180 academic and policy publications, including several papers on Mexico and health reform in The Lancet where she also recently co-authored the Commission Report on Women and Health.

 She has held senior government posts in Mexico and Colombia and worked for bilateral and multilateral agencies including the World Health Organization, the World Bank, and UNICEF.
 She maintains a research base in Mexico anchored at the Mexican Health Foundation and the National Institute of Public Health of Mexico.